ualibraries/patron-groups/DEPLOY.md

 In the AWS Console, logged in via the "mgsimpson" IAM account, pointed at the "Oregon (US-West-2)" AWS region:

-*   In the "Security Group" section of the EC2 module, created the "PatronETL" security group to limit access to the host that would be created in the following step.
+*   (DONE PREVIOUSLY, NO NEED TO REPEAT) In the "Security Group" section of the EC2 module, created the "PatronETL" security group to limit access to the host that would be created in the following step.

-*   In the "Key Pairs" section of the EC2 module, created the "PatronETL" key pair and downloaded and saved a local copy.
+*   (DONE PREVIOUSLY, NO NEED TO REPEAT) In the "Key Pairs" section of the EC2 module, created the "PatronETL" key pair and downloaded and saved a local copy.

 *   In the "Instances" section of the EC2 module, selected "Launch Instance", and used the following parameters: